Naledi-Mokhethi/NPMokhethiPortfolio/README.md

 # Software Developer

 ### Introduction
-I am a passionate software developer with a background of web development in C# using the .NET framework.
-I am currently in ERP development using business central.
-I am quick to adapt to different programming languages.
-This is demonstrated by my ability to adapt to the AL programming language after a strict background of developing web applications using primarily C#.
+I am a .NET software developer with a background in C# and web development using the .NET framework.
+I Currently work in ERP development in the FinTech sector, specializing in Microsoft Dynamics 365 Business Central.

-I am committed to constantly improving my skills and staying up-to-date with the latest industry trends and technologies.
-I love being involved in projects that challenge the way I think and take me out of my comfort zone.
+My ability to adapt to new challenges is demonstrated in my transition to AL development, after primarily having a C#-focused background.
+I initially pursued FinTech and Business Central out of curiosity, drawn by the opportunity to work with Microsoft technologies.
+However, after over a year in this space, I’ve realized that my true passion lies in back-end development and software architecture with C#.

+To reinforce my expertise in modern .NET technologies, I recently built a project showcasing my C# and ASP.NET Core skills using .NET 8 (the latest LTS version).
+You can find the link to that repo in my projects section.

 ### Education
 - CENTRAL UNIVERSITY OF